-A10770W1 Disciplines of History Candidates should answer TWO questions, ONE from EACH section.
+A10770H1 Disciplines of History Candidates should answer TWO questions, ONE from EACH section.
+Candidates are advised to use the additional time per question to think about the questions carefully and to plan arguments, rather than to write longer answers.
 A10770X1 Disciplines of History (old regs) Candidates should answer TWO questions, ONE from EACH section.